lamhoson/ideaIssueSharing/README.md

 # ideaIssueSharing
-We can share ideas, discuss, files or even Python/Tensorflow here.
+We can share ideas, discuss and put files or even Python/Tensorflow here.
 - Window software is available. (https://desktop.github.com/)
 - Apps is available.
-- Github will handle version/update control.
+- GitHub will handle version/update control.

 Folders:

-RefPapers - papers
+RefPapers: papers

-PatternRecog-ComplexNo - A simple explaintation of how a big array of complex numbers can be easy recognition by ensemble deep learning.
+PatternRecog-ComplexNo: A simple explanation of how a big array of complex numbers can be easy recognition by ensemble deep learning.